 Rationale for counting in-donor costs as ODA

-Underlines that refugee protection is a legal obligation and that providing assistance to refugees may be considered a form of humanitarian assistance.
+Underlines that refugee protection is a legal obligation and that assistance to refugees may be considered a form of humanitarian assistance.

 Eligible categories of refugees

 States that categories must be based on international legal definitions.
 Asylum seekers and recognised refugees are covered.

 Reaffirms that beyond 12 months, expenditures are outside the scope of statistics on international aid flows.

 Eligibility of specific cost items

 Explains what cost items may or not be included in reporting, e.g. temporary sustenance (food, shelter, training) is eligible but not costs for integrating refugees into the economy of the donor country.

 The changes are aimed to improve the consistency, comparability, and transparency of DAC members reporting of ODA-eligible in-donor refugee costs.

 Charting progress on the implementation of the five clarifications